rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And he sent two of his disciples and said to them, Go into the city, and a man carrying a jar of water will meet you.
 Follow him, ^1413

-and wherever he enters, say to the master of the house, The Teacher says, Where is my guest room, where I may eat the Passover with my disciples? ^1414
+and wherever he enters, say to the master of the house, 'The Teacher says, Where is my guest room, where I may eat the Passover with my disciples?' ^1414

 And he will show you a large upper room furnished and ready; there prepare for us. ^1415